skellis46/slipbox/improvisation and the threshold of the self.md

 - am I talking about a stream here?
 It's dangerous territory to communicate

-> [...] that when you're truly paying attention to anything what is clear in those moments is that there's no one doing it.
-Everything is simply happening.
-Everything is arising on its own – thoughts, intentions, emotions – and vanishing.
-And this prior condition of consciousness in which all that is happening doesn't itself feel like I. It doesn't feel like a self.
-And so in that context one speaks and thinks less about mindfulness as a kind of behavior or practice or even state of mind and one tends to speak more about the nature of consciousness itself. [@harris-nodate-whata]

 > Our results lend further evidence to the claims that NDA meditations are different from both FA and OM meditations.
 While FA and OM meditations are traditionally regarded as “constructed” states created through deployment of speciﬁc attentional strategies, NDA meditations are thought not to involve intentional effort, but to be based on identifying a reﬂexive awareness that is regarded as “unconstructed” (Mipam and Hopkins, 2006).
 Additionally, both FA and OM meditations are content-oriented, concerned with the speciﬁcs of experience, while NDA meditations could be seen as primarily context-oriented, concerned with the context of experience.
 (Zoran Josipovic, Influence of Meditation on Anti-Correlated Networks in the Brain)